Lufedi/dimtec-weather-package/README.md

 # Versions

-1.0.0 first verion of this package
+1.0.0 first version of this package
+1.0.1 Fixed response data to only response.body data

 # Installing